pieroproietti/penguins-eggs/README.md

 Try penguins-eggs, yes it is a console utility - no GUI - but don't be scared, penguins-eggs is a console command - really very simple - if you are able to open a terminal, you can use it and yours final users will enjoy of full gui and pratical installer to install your livecd.

+### mom and dad
+I've added two lightweight assistants integrated with eggs: mom and dad.
+While mom is a bash script with whiptail - and guides the user to the various commands and documentation, dad started as a short way to create isos.
+All you have to do is type **sudo eggs dad** and follow simple instructions.
+You can also shortcut the way to reset the configuration **sudo dad -c** or - even faster - reset the configuration, load defaults, kill created isos.
+Simply type **sudo eggs dad -d** and you will immediately be able to produce the egg in the default /home/eggs nest.

+### yolk
+yolk so called - staying on the subject of eggs - is a local repository included in the livecd that contains a minimum of indispensable packages during installation.
+Thanks to yolk, you can safely install your system without the need of an active internet connection.

+### wardrobe
+wardrobe was added to eggs on april 2022, it's is a way to guide and consolidate the process of creating a custom version of Linux, starting from a CLI system.
+All my personal editions are passed to use wardrobe for their convenience, in that way I can organize, consolidate and manage better my work.
+I used birds names for my customizations, we have: colibri, duck, eagle, owl, wagtail and warbier.

+I hope peoples will be interested in wardrobe and you will end to fork the main repository and add your customizations: together will be possibile to make great steps impossible for a single developer.

+You can read more in wardrobe on [penguin's eggs blog](https://penguins-eggs.net/2022/04/12/wardrobe-colibri-duck-eagle-and-owl/).
+The result of mine customizations are under [ISOs/Debian/bullseys](https://sourceforge.net/projects/penguins-eggs/files/iso/debian/bullseye/) on my sourgeforce page.

+### krill
+eggs include a CLI installer named krill, this ley you to produce and install servers configurations. krill use a nice TUI interface using the same, configuration created by eggs for [calamares](calamares.io).
+This lead to have "about the same" experience installing, from old distros to new one and for GUI and CLI.
+To force using krill in place of calamares in a GUI system just: **sudo eggs install --cli**

-### addons
+### addons and themes
-Starting with version 7.6.x, an addons architecture was added to eggs, allowing third parties to develop extensions.
+Addons are used mostly to let third parties to develop extensions.
 Note that currently we have an extension for the theme that includes both branding calamares, link and installer icon.
-In addition, also as an addon has been developed choose between GUI or CLI installation, adjust the video resolution, remote support, etc.
+In addition, also as an addon has been developed choose between GUI or CLI installation, adapt the video resolution, link to remote support, etc.

 ### backup
-From version 8.0.10 You can use the backup mode by simply adding --backup in the produce command.
+You can use the backup mode by simply adding --backup in the produce command.
 This way eggs will save your users data and accounts and will not add a live user, you will have to log in with the main user of your system with the his password. **Note:** since eggs always configures autologin, you may have a security risk with valuable data.
 Use this option only for your personal stuff and do not share the iso on the network.

 * ```eggs produce``` just remove users accounts and home.
 This let to have working servers examples;
 * ```eggs produce --backup``` remove servers and users data from live, and put them on a LUKS volume.

-From version 9.0.16 we have two new commands: ```eggs syncfrom``` (alias restore) and ```eggs syncto``` (alias backup).
+Since version 9.0.16 we have two new commands: ```eggs syncfrom``` (alias restore) and ```eggs syncto``` (alias backup).

 A working installation, can easily sync users and servers data to a luks-eggs-backup:
 * ```eggs syncto -f /tmp/luks-eggs-backup``` backup users and servers data to LUKS volume /tmp/luks-eggs-backup: